 You noted in your op-ed piece that while inequality is rising the non-profit sector is growing?

 Correct, and people have pointed out that.
 It stayed about two percent of GDP since the Seventies.
-But it still is true that there is more affinity groups and gatherings and it’s definitely talked about a lot more and practiced, I think, quite a bit more by high profile people than it was in the Seventies.
+But it still is true that there are more affinity groups and gatherings and it’s definitely talked about a lot more and practiced, I think, quite a bit more by high profile people than it was in the Seventies.
 There is a whole different kind of lens on philanthropy today than there was twenty or thirty years ago, or more.

 You’ve said that in a way this is conscience laundering that keeps this system in place and it just perpetuates the injustice.